olinjs/olinjs/classes/class06/README.md

 These three technologies embody the principle of _separation of concerns_ — they are each completely responsible for a single aspect of a complex web app.

-### Your Code

-How can you embody this principle in your code?

 ## App file structure/hierarchy

 Most of you have been using a folder structure like the one below.